shimizukawa/sphinxcontrib-docxbuilder/src/README.txt

     extensions = ['sphinxcontrib-docxbuilder']

-If you want to use 'dotx' template, put 'template.dotx' file into source directory and write below spec in conf.py::
+If you want to use 'dotx' template, put 'template.dotx' file (that dotx's style names are need to modifiy with `python-docx style name spec`_ ) into source directory and write below spec in conf.py::

     docx_template = 'template.dotx'